With plump blueberries and raspberries appearing in the market, it was time to resurrect this Dorie Greenspan Berry Mascarpone Roulade recipe!

 When I moved my blog from Blogger to WordPress a few years ago, there were a few casualties.
 A couple of my posts disappeared and by the time I realized the problem, I only had the photos and vague memories of the process.

 Blame it on old age!
-So after a lackluster brownie recipe attempt this week, I decided to scour the market for some sweet, plump berries and remake this Dorie Greenspan recipe.
+So after a lackluster brownie recipe attempt this week, I decided to scour the market for some sweet, ripe berries and remake this Dorie Greenspan jelly roll recipe.

 Sponge Cake Roll with Berries and Mascarpone Filling

 This cake is a simple sponge, like what’s used to make ladyfingers.
 Whipped, sweetened egg whites are folded into the yolks along with sifted flour and cornstarch.
 Baked in a sheet pan, the cake is then rolled in a powdered sugar sprinkled towel to set the shape while still warm from the oven.
 When I made this berry roulade for our French Fridays with Dorie group, I filled the cake with the mascarpone cream and sprinkled the filling with raspberries on one side and blueberries on the other before rolling up this jelly roll cake.

 There is one, to be nameless member of my household that won’t eat blueberries, so accommodations must be made.
 Dorie’s recipe for this sponge cake roll called to poach the berries, but fresh berries worked swimmingly.
 And the one who doesn’t like blueberries thought his raspberry slice was just peachy!
 I think you will, too!